fimuko/fimuko.github.io/content/posts/azure_func_app_make_ready_for_prod.md

 Optimizing the performance of Azure Function Apps is crucial for delivering a seamless user experience and ensuring the efficient use of resources.
 Here's a deeper dive into some key strategies:

 - **Utilizing Multiple Worker Processes**: To enhance throughput and processing capabilities, consider deploying [multiple worker processes](https://learn.microsoft.com/en-us/azure/azure-functions/performance-reliability#use-multiple-worker-processes).
 This approach can significantly improve the ability of your Function App to handle concurrent requests, leading to faster response times and more robust handling of load spikes.
+Please note however, that multiple Python workers are not supported by the Python v2 programming model at this time.
+This means that enabling intelligent concurrency and setting `FUNCTIONS_WORKER_PROCESS_COUNT` greater than 1 is not supported for functions developed using the v2 model.

 - **Comprehensive Performance and Reliability Practices**: For a holistic approach to tuning your Function App, refer to these [comprehensive guidelines](https://learn.microsoft.com/en-us/azure/azure-functions/performance-reliability).
 They encompass best practices covering various aspects from code optimization to architectural decisions, ensuring both the reliability and efficiency of your application.